 The application process for each of these will be done entirely remotely.
 Keep an eye on your emails during the semester for further instructions.

 Can I still apply for out-of-state externships?

-Yes, but please consult with Professor Borgen if you are choosing to begin that process for Fall 2020.
+Yes, but please consult with Professor Borgen before you do.

 Will I still get credit for my externship if I'm remote?

 Please email Professor Borgen at email@example.com in the Center for Social Justice for questions about externships, and refer to the externship guide for specific policies.